 Frank can be reached at frank - at - okinawankarateclub.com.

-Prior to martial arts, Sean’s athletic yearnings were primarily expressed in his two other passions: football (where he was voted to the All-Central Texas 1st Team as a high school senior) and track (where he competed in the Texas High School State Track & Field Championships prior to training as a member of the University of Texas Track & Field squad as a college freshman).
+Prior to OKCD, Sean’s athletic interests were primarily expressed through two other passions: football (where he was voted to the All-Central Texas 1st Team as a high school senior) and track; having competed in the Texas High School State Track & Field Championships prior to training as a member of the University of Texas Track & Field squad as a freshman.

-He considers his affiliation with OKCD to be valuable beyond concise expression, and he considers the overflowing and selfless generosity of its members (in and out of the dojo) to be a rare and true treasure.
+He considers the overflowing and selfless generosity of OKCD (in and out of the dojo) to be a rare and true treasure.

 Sean can be reached at seanr - at - okinawankarateclub.com.

 Al Alexander Sensei had his first exposure to martial arts at the age of eight when his parents enrolled him in Kodokan Judo classes on Randolph Air Force base in San Antonio, TX.
 Shortly after his first promotion, Al’s father received transfer orders which ended his training in Judo, but the interest in martial arts had been seeded.
 Some years later, while in high school, he was first exposed to Okinawan Karate in the study of Uechi Ryu.
 Al's high school graduation and move to college cut short his training at the rank of Gokyu.
 It took some twenty plus years to find his way to OKCD.
 He has enjoyed his training at OKCD, learning a great many things.
 Among those was the day he realized that karate training is not truly an individual endeavor, and would like to thank all of his fellow karateka for their selfless contributions to his training.